SOVLOOKUP/sovlookup/AWESOME-STARS.md

 ## Dart

 - [nightmare-space/speed_share](https://github.com/nightmare-space/speed_share) - Speed Share is a highly available file sharing terminal on LAN(local area network) developed by flutter framework.
+- [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - AppFlowy is an open-source alternative to Notion.
+You are in charge of your data and customizations.
+Built with Flutter and Rust.

 ## Dockerfile